MetaCOG: A Hierarchical Probabilistic Model for Learning Meta-Cognitive Visual Representations: Experiment 1 Additional Details

 We trained Faster R-CNN on the training set using MetaCOG's inferences as ground-truth labels.
 Since MetaCOG infers an object category and a 3D point, rather than a bounding box, we constructed a 50x50 pixel bounding box centered on the MetaCOG inferred's 3D point projected onto the 2D image.
-Then, Faster R-CNN with pre-trained weights was trained on the 1000 images (50 videos $*$ 20 frames) in the training set.
+Then, Faster R-CNN with initialized to its pre-trained weights was trained on the 1000 images (50 videos $*$ 20 frames) in the training set.
 The training set was augmented by flipping the images horizontally.
 Faster R-CNN was trained for 10 epochs with a SGR optimizer (learning rate = 0.005, momentum = 0.9, weight decay = 0.0005) and a learning rate scheduler (step size = 3, gamma = 0.1).
-The classification head layer was not replaced because we wished to retain the information about the COCO object categories Faster R-CNN had been pre-trained on, as the object categories in our dataset were a subset of COCO categories.
+Unlike in traditional fine-tuning regimes, the classification head layer was not replaced because we wished to retain the information about the COCO object categories Faster R-CNN had been pre-trained on, as the object categories in our dataset were a subset of COCO categories.

 Recall from \ref{Dataset Exp 1} that all reported results show averages across four runs of MetaCOG, with four different orderings of the videos.
 Each run of MetaCOG produced slightly different inferences, so we trained Faster R-CNN using the outputs of each of the four runs of MetaCOG, producing four sets of weights for Faster R-CNN.
-In the third line of Table \ref{retraining_table}, we report the accuracy of re-trained Faster R-CNN by averaging across the accuracy of Faster R-CNN with each of the four sets of weights.
+In the third line of Table \ref{retraining_table}, we report the accuracy of fine-tuned Faster R-CNN by averaging across the accuracy of Faster R-CNN with each of the four sets of weights.

-Finally, the outputs re-trained Faster R-CNN were input again into MetaCOG, and MetaCOG inferred the objects present.
+Finally, the outputs of fine-tuned Faster R-CNN were input again into MetaCOG, and MetaCOG inferred the objects present.
 The fourth line of Table \ref{retraining_table} reports the accuracy of MetaCOG, averaged over four runs of MetaCOG, each with input from Faster R-CNN with different weights.

 The results are shown in Fig. \ref{Fig:retraining} and Table \ref{retraining_table}.